 - Submit approved placement test scores to Student Services.
 The Accuplacer Test can be taken at the Kodiak College Testing Center (907-486-1232).

 Once approved, students may register on a space available basis.
-Priority is given to degree seeking students.
+Priority is given to adult students.

 Enrollment guidelines for qualified secondary school students are as follows:

 - Enrollment in College courses may not exceed seven (7) credits per semester